-Given that scalability has many different aspects, there are numerous alternative and often complementary solutions for tackling it.
-For instance, scaling the blockchain throughput (i.e., the amount of transactions that can be processed over a period of the time) can be achieved by increasing the block size, reducing the block interval, or other improvements to the consensus protocol such as breaking down transactions into smaller partitions (shards) to process them in parallel.
+Given scalability has many different aspects, there are numerous alternative and often complementary solutions for tackling it.
+For instance, scaling the blockchain throughput (i.e., the number of transactions that can be processed over a period of time) can be achieved by increasing block size, reducing block interval, or other improvements to the consensus protocol such as breaking down transactions into smaller partitions (shards) to process them in parallel.

 You can read the article Layer-1 and Layer-2 Blockchain Scaling Solutions to explore more scaling solutions.

 Layer-2 solutions and the connection with rollups

 A layer-2 protocol is a scaling solution in the sense that it scales blockchains without changing the layer-1 trust assumptions and without extending or replacing the consensus mechanism.
 This protocol reduces the transaction load on the underlying blockchain and allows users to execute off-chain transactions via private and authenticated communication instead of broadcasting every single transaction on the main layer-1 blockchain system.

 A layer-2 protocol inherits two properties from the blockchain layer (layer-1):

 - Integrity that guarantees only valid transactions to be added to the blockchain ledger